Super-operator structures and no-go theorems for dissipative quantum phase transitions: Introduction

 There are several quantum many-body platforms where a high level of control has been accomplished in the lab.
 Prominent examples are circuits of superconducting qubits \cite{Schoelkopf2008-451,Devoret2013-339}, coupled quantum dots (spin qubits) \cite{Loss1998-57,Hanson2007-79}, ultracold atoms in optical lattices or tweezers \cite{Bloch2007,Norcia2018-8,Cooper2018-8} which can also be excited into Rydberg states to achieve strong interactions \cite{Jaksch2000-85,Lukin2001-87,Weimer2010-6}, ions in electromagnetic traps \cite{Cirac1995-74,Blatt2008-453}, and polaritons in circuit-QED or semiconductor-microcavity systems \cite{Hartmann2006-2,Carusotto2013-85}.

 Due to practical constraints and our aim of manipulating these systems efficiently, they are inevitably \emph{open} in the sense that they are coupled to the environment.
 For the trapped atom and ion systems, the employed electronic state space is not entirely isolated.
-One has, for example, heating of motional degrees of freedom, photoionization, spontaneous emission, as well as fluctuations in laser beam intensities and pulse timings.
-Such environment coupling naturally leads to dissipation and decoherence.
+One has, for example, heating of motional degrees of freedom, photoionization, and spontaneous emission, as well as fluctuations in laser beam intensities and pulse timings.
+Such environment couplings naturally lead to dissipation and decoherence.

-As an open system is generally entangled with its environment it has to be described by a density operator $\dm(t)$.
+As an open system is generally entangled with its environment, it has to be described by a density operator $\dm(t)$.
 In Markovian systems, the dynamics is then governed by a Lindblad master equation $\partial_t{\dm} = \L(\dm)$ with \cite{Lindblad1976-48,Gorini1976-17,Breuer2007,Rivas2012,Wolf2008-279}

 In addition to the unitary Hamiltonian part, the Liouville super-operator $\L$ contains dissipative terms, where Lindblad operators $L_k$ describe the environment couplings with strengths $\gamma_k\geq 0$.
-For long times, the system converges to \emph{steady states} $\dm_\text{ss}$ obeying $\L(\dm_\text{ss})=0$ or evolves unitarily in an asymptotic subspace \cite{Baumgartner2008-41}.
+At long times, systems with a finite-dimensional Hilbert space converge to \emph{steady states} $\dm_\text{ss}$ obeying $\L(\dm_\text{ss})=0$ or evolve unitarily in an asymptotic subspace \cite{Baumgartner2008-41}.
 All eigenvalues of $\L$ have non-positive real parts \cite{Rivas2012}, and the largest nonzero eigenvalue real part sets the asymptotic decay rate -- the so-called Liouville gap $\Delta$.
 The exceptional control in the aforementioned experimental systems can be used to design and tune the environment couplings.
 In this way, one could stabilize useful states \cite{Kraus2008-78,Diehl2008-4,Verstraete2009-5} such as cluster or more general graph states \cite{Briegel2001-86,Hein2004-69} for measurement-based quantum computation \cite{Raussendorf2001-86,Walther2005-434}, or suitable initial states for quantum phase estimation \cite{Abrams1999-83,AspuruGuzik2005-309} and quantum simulation.
-Moreover, in a competition of coherent and dissipative dynamics, one could drive the system into (novel) phases of matter that may not be accessible in equilibrium.
+Moreover, in a competition of coherent and driven-dissipative dynamics, one could drive the system into (novel) phases of matter that may not be accessible in equilibrium.